dustinfast/aeye_typer/README.md

 1. Keystrokes, mouse clicks, EEG signals, and gaze-point data are recorded while a participant uses the application in Data Collection mode.

+2. Machine learning models will be built and trained to infer when user is typing, clicking, or scroll-wheeling from the EEG and eyetracker data streams.

-2. Machine learning models will be built and trained to infer keystrokes, mouse-clicks, and cursor location from the EEG and eyetracker data streams.
+3. Machine learning models will be built and trained to infer keystrokes, mouse clicks/scrolls, and cursor location from the EEG and eyetracker data streams.

 Author: Dustin Fast <dustin.fast@hotmail.com>